ChrisCates/YungCPP/README.md

 - There will also be a tutorial on usage on webpage https://chriscates.ca/a/yungcpp.

 - If you are interested in contributing or want to get in contact.
-Email me at hello@chriscates.ca
+Email me at :mailbox: hello@chriscates.ca